Andi947/git-bootcamp/README.md

 # git-bootcamp
-Our test github repository for the course
+Our test github repository for the Git and Github Bootcamp online course
 ## This is our first README file
 We are about to attempt using the **pull command** in this lecture.